8 Best Campgrounds in Vernon, BC

 8. Dutch's Campground

-Campers who wish to be close to the city might favor Dutch's Campground, which has been operating in Vernon for generations.
+Campers who wish to be close to the city and its attractions might favor Dutch's Campground, which has been operating in Vernon for generations.
 At this location in Coldstream, a municipality of Vernon, there are all the conveniences of living at home.

 You're close to grocery stores, and all the fixings for a great holiday: Bike and surf rentals, a golf course, and the boat launch at Kalamalka Lake where you can rent a kayak.
 Walk to Kalamalka Lake and beach, plus the Okanagan Rail Trail, within a few minutes.